Keeping the focus on effective and efficient execution across all workstyles

 2. Prioritization

 Effective organizational performance depends on effective prioritization.
-Application PM requires a robust prioritization process that is capable of ensuring that there is a single prioritized list of work items that aligns with enterprise strategic objectives.
-This is an area where integration with Strategic Portfolio Management is critical and ensures alignment between priorities, funding and outcomes and that can only occur when work is prioritized appropriately.
+Application PM requires a robust prioritization process that can ensure there is a single prioritized list of work items that aligns with enterprise strategic objectives.
+This is an area where integration with Strategic Portfolio Management is critical and ensures alignment between priorities, funding, and outcomes and that can only occur when work is prioritized appropriately.
 That prioritization must be able to manage work from multiple sources, delivered in multiple modalities.
 It must also be able to integrate with the adaptive planning elements of Enterprise Program & Portfolio Management to allow for effective adjustments to priorities when required.

 3. Planning